 Racking up parking fines?
 If you live in Lexington, Kentucky, you can pay off your tickets with canned food donations.

-ABC 36 reports that, for the fourth year in a row, the city's “Food for Fines” program will help stock the shelves of God’s Pantry Food Bank—a member of Feeding America—throughout the holiday season.
-Beginning today, the city’s local parking authority is allowing residents with outstanding citations to donate preserved goods in lieu of cash through December 15.
+For the fifth year in a row, the city's “Food for Fines” program will help stock the shelves of God’s Pantry Food Bank—a member of Feeding America—throughout the holiday season.
+Through Friday, December 14, 2018, the city’s local parking authority is allowing residents with outstanding citations to donate preserved goods in lieu of cash.

 Ten cans will get residents a $15 credit on any parking citation.
 And for drivers with a drawer full of tickets, they can bring as many cans as they can carry to earn a $15 credit per 10-can donation.
 (Yes, even past due citations are eligible.)

 "Food for Fines continues to showcase what so many of us love about Lexington—the ability of our community to give back in a profound way," Lexington Parking Authority chairman James Frazier said in a press release.
 "At its core, LEXPARK is a service to support the community, and we’re always excited to find new and creative ways to serve."

 Over the past four years, the city has collected more than 32,000 cans of food—totaling more than 16 tons—via the Food for Fines program.
 If you're planning on donating, make sure to give the item a once-over: Expired, damaged, and/or opened items will not be accepted.